TDG-Platform/docs/DGLayers.md

 A, and so on.
 The association {A1, B1, C1} is a **_raster group_**.
 Similarly, {A2, B2, C2} is an
 input raster group, and so on.
 Raster outputs for a raster group are consistent with the rasters in that group.

-There might be one output directory or multiple output directories.
-The number of files (raster or shape) in each output directory is the same as the number of files in each input directory.
+Depending on the recipe, there could be one output directory or multiple output directories.

 The DGLayers GBDX task can be run through a simple Python script using
 [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/user_guide.rst),